 In California, notary publics cannot advertise their services as immigration consultants.
 The state's statute prohibits nonattorney Notaries from advertising as "Immigration consultants."
 These professionals are also prohibited from using Spanish language terms in their advertising, and they must have a separate license as an immigration consultant.

 Many dishonest businesses exploit this misunderstanding by pretending to be notaries.
 In many Latin American countries, the term "notario publico" means something different than "notary public."
 In the United States, a notary public cannot give legal advice.
 A civil penalty of $10,000 can be imposed upon someone who knowingly engages in the practice of law without proper authorization.

 Contacting a licensed lawyer for immigration help can be a good idea for many reasons.
 Whether you are applying for asylum, getting deported, or facing other legal issues, it is essential to have legal representation to guide you through the process.
-However, the government does not offer free legal assistance in immigration matters, so you may need to find a non-specialist attorney to represent you.
+However, the government does not offer free legal assistance for immigration in Houston, so you may need to find a non-specialist attorney to represent you.

 Many bar associations offer referral services.
 Search online and see which organizations specialize in immigration.
 Check to make sure the lawyer is on the list of accredited attorneys from the DOJ's Executive Office for Immigration Review.
 There are also several free or low-cost immigration legal organizations that provide legal assistance.